chatterjeedj/my-website-/README.md

 This is also a cool website

-Updates on the master branch of GITHUB before Rebase

-Update on the 'just-a-demo' branch done directly on GITHUB.
+These changes are conflicting changes to the changes that we have on GITHUB since the changes are on the same line of the same file.